Toronto drag queen Allysin Chaynes wants to be your new overlord — and wouldn't that be fabulous?

 Watch the first episode of Canada's a Drag, where our country's drag performers sashay into the spotlight

-Allysin Chaynes is the premiere subject of Canada's a Drag, a weekly docu-series from CBC Arts that showcases drag artists from across the true North strong and fabulous.
-You can read more about the series and its genesis here.
+Allysin Chaynes is just one of the many fabulous subjects featured in Canada's a Drag, a docu-series from CBC Arts that showcases drag artists from across the true North strong and fierce.
+You can watch all 21 episodes here.

 When we asked Allysin Chaynes how she'd like to be described in this article, this was her response: "Allysin promises to be a benevolent and fair overlord once the uprising comes and the world is hers."